Course Catalog

 Credit: 3

-This course introduces students to the basic principles and concepts of process control, calibration, replacement, repair adjustment, troubleshooting, and use of test equipment.
-Students will learn how calibrate, adjust, install, operate, and connect process control systems.
-Students will also learn how to measure signals and connect devices in a wide variety of control configurations including: PID control, on/off control, and manual control.
+This course introduces students to the basic principles and concepts of process control, calibration, replacement, repair adjustment, troubleshooting and use of test equipment.
+Students will learn how to calibrate, adjust, install, operate, and connect process control systems.
+Students will also learn how to measure signals and connect devices in a wide variety of control configurations including: PID control, on/off control and manual control.
 Prerequisite: ELT-295.

 Lecture: 2